amritbiswal/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+Answer: There are total 4 tests.

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+Answer: `describe` block group tests together into a test suits and `it` defines individual test cases.

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+Answer: Test desctiption should be self explanatory containing keywords like `should`, `expect ` and `return`

 4. What do the `expect` functions do, and what input do they take?

+Answer: `expect` takes one argument: the actual value or expression we want to test.
+The expect function creates an assertion that checks if a value meets certain conditions.
+It's the core of Jasmine testing.
 <br>